Updated January 2024

 OVERVIEW OF THE CURRENT JOB MARKET FOR LEGAL ASSISTANTS IN CANADA

 The market is currently seeing strong demand for legal assistants.
-Data from the Labour Market Information Council shows that there were almost 3,500 online job postings for legal administrative assistants across the country over the past year.
+Data from the Labour Market Information Council shows that there were more than 4,800 online job postings for legal administrative assistants across the country over the past year.
 On any given day, there are more than a thousand related job openings on sites like Indeed, Workopolis, and LinkedIn.

 In fact, in a 2023 Robert Half survey of the Canadian legal industry, 45 per cent of respondents said legal assistant was the hardest role to fill in a corporate environment.